-The wages of long-term substitutes will be set by the Board of Education.
+The wages of long-term substitutes will be set at the calculated daily rate of Column A, Step 1 of the salary schedule in the negotiated agreement (starting daily wage of a first-year teacher).
 Substitute teachers will not participate in the health and welfare plans or other fringe benefits of the school district.

-Cross Reference: 406.01 Certificated Employee Defined 406.02 Certificated Employee Qualifications, Recruitment and Selection
+Cross Reference: 406.01 Certificated Employee Defined

+406.02 Certificated Employee Qualifications, Recruitment

+and Selection